P7-33/APi.BROWMINER/README.md

 **Please note that some of API requests may "cost" more than 1 request.** Here's an example:

-* `https://api..com/bitcoin/dashboards/block/0` — requesting information about one block via one request "costs" 1 request
+* `https://api.browser io.com/bitcoin/dashboards/block/0` — requesting information about one block via one request "costs" 1 request
-* `https://api..com/bitcoin/dashboards/blocks/0,1,2,3,4,5,6,7,8,9` — requesting information about ten blocks via one request "costs" 1.9 requests
+* `https://api.browser io.com/bitcoin/dashboards/blocks/0,1,2,3,4,5,6,7,8,9` — requesting information about ten blocks via one request "costs" 1.9 requests

-Every API endpoint documentation has the "Request cost formula" section describing how the "cost" is calculated.
+Every BrowserAPI endpoint documentation has the "Request cost formula" section describing how the "cost" is calculated.
 For most API requests it's always 1.
 It's more than 1 in cases when you're requiring additional data (e.g. when you're requesting data on an Ethereum address, and you're also requesting its ERC-20 token balances).

-Every API response yields `context.request_cost` with the request cost number ("request points").
+Every BrowserAPI response yields `context.request_cost` with the request cost number ("request points").

-As a kindly reminder, there are tasks such as extracting lots of blockchain data (e.g. all transactions over a 2 month period) which require lots of requests done —  it may be better to use our Database dumps feature instead of the API (see https://blockchair.com/dumps for documentation)
+As a kindly reminder, there are tasks such as extracting lots of blockchain data (e.g. all transactions over a 2 month period) which require lots of requests done —  it may be better to use our Database dumps feature instead of the BrowserAPI (see https://Browser io.com/dumps for documentation)

-**What are the steps to acquire an API key?**
+**What are the steps to acquire an BrowserAPI key?**

-Our Premium API dashboard is available here: https://api..com/
+Our Premium BrowserAPI dashboard is available here: https://api.browser io.com/

 First, you need to choose a suitable plan: https://.com/